 Gross Axle Weight Rating (GAWR): is the value specified as the load carrying capacity of a single axle system, as measured at the tire-ground interfaces.
-One of five components will determine this rating, tires, axle, springs, brakes, or wheels.
-One of these five is generally rated slightly less than the others, which is used for the rating.
+Effective September, 2017, the tires will be rated 10% higher or more than the axle, becoming the (GAWR) rating.

-Gross Vehicle Weight Rating (GVWR): is the maximum permissible weight of this trailer when fully loaded.
+Gross Vehicle Weight Rating (GVWR), is the maximum permissible weight of this trailer when fully loaded.
 It includes all weight at the trailer axle (s) and tongue or pin on Fifth Wheel.
 This includes ALL cargo, options and liquids.

-Unloaded Vehicle Weight (UVW): is the weight of this trailer as manufactured at the factory.
+Unloaded Vehicle Weight (UVW), is the weight of this trailer as manufactured at the factory.
 It includes all weight at the trailer axle (s) and tongue or pin.
 If applicable, it also includes full generator fluids, including fuel, engine oil and coolants.

-UVW: May vary + or - 5% due to the weight of components used to construct coach portion, such as added options for example.
+UVW may vary + or - 5% due to the weight of components used to construct coach portion, such as added options for example.

-Cargo Carrying Capacity (CCC): is equal to the GVWR minus each of the following: UVW, full fresh (potable) water weight (including water heater, and full propane weight.
+Cargo Carrying Capacity (CCC) is equal to the GVWR minus each of the following: UVW, full fresh (potable) water weight (including water heater, and full propane weight.

-Cargo Carrying Capacity (CCC): To determine how many pounds of personal cargo you may carry, use this formula:
+Cargo Carrying Capacity (CCC).
+To determine how many pounds of personal cargo you may carry, use this formula.